gitter-badger/ElectroMedia-Core/README.md

 #ElectroMedia Core (EMC)

 ## Preface
-EMC!
 This is a basic version of the ElectroMedia Core without new functionalities.
 This is Pre-Alpha and I'm currently heavily reworking the program flow, so it is not stable at all at the moment.

 ## Capabilities of EMC
-TODO
+An analysis suite in C++ dedicated to decoding signals within music files.

 ## Contributing
 * Fork EMC-Core to a repository of your own